 In 1991, the McKeowns welcomed their daughter Meghan.
 Now a commentator for Big Ten Network and a former NU basketball player, Meghan McKeown (Medill ’14) grew up surrounded by the game.
 As a kid, she’d sit in the corner of her dad’s practices, watching Disney movies on the VCR, before eventually getting the chance to step onto the court herself.

 When Joe McKeown arrived at GW, he inherited a program that had never made an NCAA Tournament appearance.
-He was excited by the challenge, knowing that players who had yet to experience postseason success would be more willing to listen to a coach who had already achieved it at New Mexico State.
+He was excited by the challenge because he figured that players who had yet to experience postseason success would be more willing to listen to a coach who had already tasted it during his time at New Mexico State.

 As he traveled for recruiting, Joe McKeown always brought Meghan along, involving her in every aspect of the process — from picking out rental cars to handing her a notepad to take notes during his conversations with recruits.